-From the moment you withdraw your consent or make an objection, your data will no longer be collected and stored in the national SHM database for national HIV monitoring.
+From the moment you withdraw your consent or make an objection, your data will no longer be collected and stored in the national SHM database for national HIV monitoring and your personal data will be anonymised.
 Data that have already been used in research are anonymous and can no longer be removed.
 Your HIV treating physician or HIV nursing consultant can tell you more about this process.